 This equation corresponds to the first part of equation 4.10 given in Rousset's book.

-We can also express Q as a function of probability of coalescence at time t.
+We can also express Q as a function of probability of pairwise coalescence at time t.
 If we define a vector Ct of such probabilities within individuals and between individuals (to stick to our framework with two hierarchies), we can write:

-Ct=cI(t)cS(t)
+Ct=CI(t)CS(t)

 (A6-8)

-In equation A6-8, CI(t) and CS(t) are the probabilities, at time t, that two alleles of one individual (I) or of different individuals in the subpopulation (S), respectively, all randomly chosen, had coalesced in the past.
+In equation A6-8, CI(t) and CS(t) are the probabilities, at time t, that two alleles of one individual (I) or of different individuals in the subpopulation (S), respectively, all randomly chosen, had coalesced somewhere in the past.
 At equilibrium, or after a lot of generations, identities will correspond to the sum of all coalescent events that occurred in the past, and if no mutation ever occurred, and hence:

 Q=t=1∞Ctγt